cryptSky/Kadenze-ComputingWithTensorflow/README.md

 * Learn how to use convolution
 * Explore what representations exist in your dataset

-To check out this project, open [a relative link](session-1.ipynb) file
+To check out this project, open [session-1.ipynb](session-1.ipynb) file